 Bitcoin, NFT’s, Etc.

 There comes a time in every person’s life when it is clear they have grown past the point of comprehending most relevant trends.
-Though, this usually this applies to pop culture or fashion, not the stock market.
-Cryptocurrency is at best case confusing as hell and at worse case a scam.
+Though, this usually applies to pop culture or fashion, not the stock market.
+Cryptocurrency is in the best case confusing as hell and at worse case a scam.
 I have no idea whether this was a conscientious means of investment.